CamDavidsonPilon/lifelines/docs/Examples.rst

 Alternatively, you can add this at the call to ``plot``: ``kmf.plot(at_risk_counts=True)``

-Getting survival-table data into *lifelines* format
+Transforming survival-table data into lifelines format
 #####################################################

-*lifelines* classes are designed for lists or arrays that represent one individual per element.
-If you instead have data in a *survival table* format, there exists a utility method to get it into *lifelines* format.
+Lifelines classes are designed for lists or arrays that represent one individual per row.
+If you instead have data in a *survival table* format, there exists a utility method to get it into lifelines format.

 **Example:** Suppose you have a csv file with data that looks like this: